Oral Surgery Instructions

 You have just undergone a surgical procedure with a carbon dioxide laser.
 The laser has a number of advantages over conventional surgery.
 It allows us to perform treatment in a more precise fashion through increased accuracy.
 Tissue injury in the area of the therapy is diminished, thus decreasing scar formation, bleeding, swelling and post-operative pain.
 These advantages will become more apparent if you follow these simple instructions.

 What to expect: Typically, the wounds will heal relatively quickly.
 The immediate response, however, may be a slight whitening of the surface with redness of the surrounding skin.
 Swelling and redness may increase 24 to 48 hours after the procedure, depending upon size and location of the treated areas.
 There will likely be some flaking and superficial crusting for the first week.

 Wound Care: Apply antibiotic ointment, such as Aquaphor to the treated area 4 to 6 times daily after rinsing and cleansing the area with hydrogen peroxide.
-There is not need to cover with a dressing.
-Keep the crust clear, soft and lubricated at all times.
+There is no need to cover with a dressing.
+Keep the crust clear, soft and lubricated always.

 Pain Relief: Fortunately, significant pain is not common following laser surgery.
 However, like sunburn you may feel tingling or stinging.
 This may be diminished with mild analgesics or applying an ice bag to the area.
 If you do not have an ice bag, try using a bag of frozen peas wrapped within a thin towel.

 Exercise: Mild to moderate physical exercise is permitted, but heavy perspiring should be avoided.
 Do not swim for at least two weeks.